On spectrum of sample covariance matrices from large tensor vectors: Graph combinatorics

 \subsection{Paired graph}

-In this subsection, we study the paired graph, which contributes to the moments in Section \ref{sec:moment}.
+In this subsection, we study the paired graphs, which contribute to the moments in Section \ref{sec:moment}.
 For graphs that are not single graph, we have the following proposition for the number of vertices.

 \begin{proposition} For any $1 \le r,s \le p$, for any $\alpha \in \cC_{s,p}$ and $i \in \cC_{r,p}$, we have the following statements: \begin{enumerate} \item If $g(i,\alpha)$ is a paired graph, then $r+s \le p+1$.
 The equality holds if and only if $g(i,\alpha)$ is a $\Delta_1(p,s;\alpha)$-graph. \item If $g(i,\alpha)$ is neither a paired graph nor a single graph, then $r+s \le p$. \end{enumerate} \end{proposition}